gradualcolors/l2d2-demo/README.md

 > Why are there some outfits missing?
 - TW only has models up to Meteor Impact.
 I'm still collecting the JP files and will have a tracking sheet up soon.
 If you're looking for a specific outfit, please contact me and I will add it to the list of what I need to find.

+> Why are some of the models blurry?
+- I tried to adjust the Live2D model based on Enstars configuration data.
+However, Enstars is a mobile unity game while this live2d viewer is for browser so the scaling may be a bit off.
+Also keep in mind, the live2d texture for the TW packs are lower quality than JP.

 > How do I add Mademoiselle?
 - For any Shu model that includes her, you can copy his texture file and erase just Shu from it.
 Then you upload the copy.
 [Example Image](https://raw.githubusercontent.com/gradualcolors/l2d2-demo/master/assets/mado_tex.png)